esselcliff/bikeshare/README.md

 # bikeshare
-Use python to understand US bikeshare data.
-Calculate statistics and build an interactive environment where a user chooses the data and filter for a dataset to analyze
+Used python in exploring a data from a bike sharing system from the greater San Francisco Bay area.
+This contains calculated statistics and built an interactive environment where a user chooses the data and filter for a dataset to analyze